makanakabailey/2pbal/DATABASE_SETUP.md

 # Database Setup Instructions

-## Migration Complete: Replit PostgreSQL Database
+## Database Status: Replit PostgreSQL Database Only

-This project has been successfully migrated to use **Replit's managed PostgreSQL database**.
-All data and functionality has been preserved.
+This project uses **exclusively Replit's managed PostgreSQL database**.
+The Neon database is no longer in use and all operations are handled by Replit's PostgreSQL service.

 ### Current Database Status: